hediet/slideo/README.md

 slideo lecture1.pdf
 ```

-This will spawn a webserver on port 63944 and print an url that you can open in your favorite browser.
+This will spawn a webserver on port 63944 and print an url that you can open in your favorite browser to open the viewer.

+**You can drag&drop any processed PDF into the viewer!**

 ## TODO